How to Use Inline SVG Icons in WordPress Without Extra Plugins.

 $args = wp_parse_args($args, $defaults);

-We start by defining default attributes for the SVG — such as class, width, and height.
+We start by defining default attributes for the SVG: class, width, and height.
 The wp_parse_args() function merges the defaults with any custom attributes you pass when calling theme_get_svg().

 👉 This makes the function flexible: you can override only what you need.